webosose/website/content/en/docs/tutorials/js-services/developing-built-in-js-services.md

 ### LS2 Configuration Files

-To register and execute a service through LS2, it is necessary to create a Service Configuration file, a Role file, and Permission files.
+To register and execute a service through LS2, it is necessary to create a Service Configuration file, Role file, Permission file, and Groups file.
 You must create a `files/sysbus` directory in your project so that the configuration files are installed in the right place on the target.

+{{< note >}}
+This section briefly describes about configuration files.
+For more details, see [Security Guide]({{< relref "security-guide" >}}).
+{{< /note >}}

 #### Service Configuration File